 6. Oil Pressure Indicator - Will be displayed during self-test at start-up.
 It will not be displayed during normal operation as oil pressure is not monitored on these models.
 7. Odometer/Trip Meter - Odometer registers the total distance the vehicle has traveled.
-The trip meter is resetable and can be used to measure trip or trip legs.
+The trip meter is resettable and can be used to measure trip or trip legs.
 The odometer cannot be reset.

-8. Gear Position Indicator - Indicates which gear is currently selected - R (reverse)/N (neutral)/L (low range)/H (high range).
+8. Gear Position Indicator - Indicates which gear is currently selected: R (reverse)/N (neutral)/L (low range)/H (high range).
 9. High Beam Indicator - The High Beam icon will appear only when the headlights are on high beam.
-10. 4WD Lock Indicator - Displays LOCK when the front differential lock has been engaged.
-Not utilized on this model.
-11. Drive Select Indicator - Displays 4WD when selected by the drive select switch or when the 4WD lock is engaged.
-The display is blank when in 2WD.
-12. Speedometer/Tachometer - Indicates the approximate vehicle speed in miles per hour (MPH), kilometers per hour (KPH), or RPM.
+10. Speedometer/Tachometer - Indicates the approximate vehicle speed in miles per hour (MPH), kilometers per hour (km/h), or RPM.